 Is that people from all parties?
 “That’s from people within Cornwall,” Cllr Taylor added, ducking the question with a laugh.

-One of her Cabinet members, Connor Donnithorne – who was beaten by Labour’s Perran Moon in his bid to become MP for Camborne and Redruth – took to X / Twitter to criticise those who brought the no-confidence motion: “How can the opposition at Cornwall Council table a VONC when most of them don’t even turn up to hold this administration to account at Cabinet meetings?
+One of her cabinet members, Connor Donnithorne – who was beaten by Labour’s Perran Moon in his bid to become MP for Camborne and Redruth – took to social media to criticise those who brought the no-confidence motion: “How can the opposition at Cornwall Council table a [vote] when most of them don’t even turn up to hold this administration to account at cabinet meetings?
 If they did their job (which they are paid to do) there would be better scrutiny.
 They rarely turn up.”

 The vote of no confidence is almost an exact reversal of a similar move to oust Cllr German when he was leader of the council at the beginning of 2021.
 An extraordinary full council meeting was called that April after the motion was tabled by Cllr Taylor, who was then Tory group leader.